Conservation & Sustainability

 - Elimination of resort run off entering the sea

-Ahura Resorts contributes to the wider community through working with the Koroipita Housing Project, the Roy Whitton Orthopedic Foundation and the Cancer Association.
+Ahura Resorts contributes to the wider community through working with the Koroipita Housing Project, the Roy Whitton Orthopaedic Foundation and the Cancer Association.